jimhigson/oboe.js-dissertation/manning.md

 By integrating streaming into REST we step back from this dichotomy of messages being wholly successful or unsuccessful.
-The resource is conceptualised as having many parts which are useful in themselves, in which the successful delivery of each part is handled immediately on receipt.
+The resource is conceptualised as having many parts which are useful in themselves, so that each part is handled immediately on receipt.
 When an early disconnection occurs the content previously delivered has already been handled: no special cases are needed to salvage the remains.

-If the connection is good, displaying the inbox progressively is known to improve the user perception of application speed.
+Even if the connection is good, displaying the inbox progressively is also known to improve the user perception of application speed.

 A Vote: caching, distribution and security